iranalvarez27/iranalvarez27/README.md

 - 🎵 Ed Sheeran and Taylor Swift are my favorite singers.

 ### A little more about me
 - I am 21 years old :)
-- I am very passionate on learning new languages.
+- I am very passionate about learning new languages.
+- My pets are Blacky and Romana.

 ### Where to find me